Meet the proud pandas!

-Wang Wang and Fu Ni are the South Hemisphere’s only breeding pair of Giant Pandas.
+Wang Wang and Fu Ni are Australia’s only breeding pair of Giant Pandas.

 Wang Wang (Net Net) was born on 31 August 2005 and Fu Ni (Lucky Girl) on 23 August 2006 both at Woolong Giant Panda Research Centre, China and moved to Adelaide Zoo together in November 2009.